strapdata/elassandra/docs/elassandra/source/enterprise.rst

    (3 rows)

-If `paging <https://docs.datastax.com/en/developer/java-driver/3.3/manual/paging/>`_ is enabled on your Cassandra driver and you request more results than your page size, Elassandra use an elasticsearch scrolled search request to retreive all results.
+If `paging <https://docs.datastax.com/en/developer/java-driver/3.3/manual/paging/>`_ is enabled on your Cassandra driver and you request additional results than your page size, Elassandra will use an Elasticsearch scrolled search request to retreive all the results.
 Default scoll timeout is 60 seconds.

-If all partition key columns are set in the where clause, elasticsearch query is directly sent to a node hosting the data (no fan out).
+If all partition key columns are set in the where clause, the Elasticsearch query will be directly sent to a node hosting the data (no fan out).

 .. code::